onandoffables/avrdude-linuxgpio/README.md

 	sudo apt-get install libusb-1.0-0-dev libftdi-dev autoconf bison flex

+To include libelf, also install libelf-dev.
+Note that you then also need to add 'libelf1 (>= 0.142)' as an extra dependency in the deb package (add in make_deb.sh).

 Then get this repository from github and run 'install_avrdude.sh':

 	git clone https://github.com/onandoffables/avrdude-linuxgpio